 Rarely, other drugs are used as palliation in CML.
 These drugs include hydroxyurea, busulfan, and recombinant interferon or pegylated interferon.
 The main benefit of hydroxyurea is reduction in distressing splenomegaly and adenopathy and control of the tumor burden to reduce the incidence of tumor lysis syndrome and gout.
 None of these drugs seems to prolong survival, although interferon can produce a clinical remission in about 19 % of patients.

-Allogeneic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers (leukemias, lymphomas, myeloma) and other hematologic disorders... read more , because of its toxicity and because of the efficacy of tyrosine kinase inhibitors, is used selectively.
+Allogeneic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more , because of its toxicity and because of the efficacy of tyrosine kinase inhibitors, is used selectively.
 Transplantation is reserved for patients with accelerated- or blast-phase CML resistant to BCR-ABL inhibitors.
-Transplant can be curative.
+Transplantation can be curative.

 Chronic myeloid leukemia (CML) involves a chromosomal translocation that creates the Philadelphia chromosome, t(9;22) .